Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 2. Export them into a CSV

-I recommend exporting them as it will be much easier to organize your outreach.
-The natural next step would to import these profiles into your CRM or Applicant Tracking System (ATS).
+The next step would be to import these profiles into your CRM or Applicant Tracking System (ATS).

 export linkedin x ray search results